melanie531/sagemaker-jumpstart-generative-ai-examples/11-api-gateway-managed-endpoint/README.md

 ## Lab Notebook

-You can also interact with the API gateway via notebook.
-To do so, clone this repository or copy `00-api_gateway_managed_endpoint.ipynb` to your notebook environment (i.e. Amazon SageMaker Studio) and run through the instructions in the notebook.
+In this section, we will explore how we can interact with the API gateway via notebook.
+To get started, open the [`00-api_gateway_managed_endpoint.ipynb`](00-api_gateway_managed_endpoint.ipynb) in your notebook environment (i.e. Amazon SageMaker Studio) and run through the instructions in the notebook.

+**Note:** If you're using Amazon SageMaker Studio, set your kernel image to Data Science 3.0

 The notebook will show you how to manage your endpoint, interact with your SageMaker endpoint API And how to use Langchain with APIGateway.